nyain/Pokemon-Image-Scraper/README.md

 # Pokémon Image Scraper

-A Python-based scraper for collecting Pokémon images from **Bulbapedia** and **Bing Image Search**.
+A Python-based scraper that collects Pokémon images from **Bulbapedia** and **Bing Image Search** using **PokeAPI** to fetch all available Pokémon names.

 ## Features
 - Scrapes high-quality Pokémon images from Bulbapedia.
-- Automatically fills missing images using Bing Image Search.
+- Fills missing images using Bing Image Search.
+- Fetches all Pokémon names from **PokeAPI**.
-- Customizable Pokémon exclusions via a text file.
+- Supports customizable Pokémon exclusions via a text file.

 ## Installation
 1. Clone the repository: